MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/custom-stores-for-player-segments.md

 This tutorial lets you *combine* these features, and produce alternate stores available *only* to players from defined player segments.

-First, we need some example segments, so here are some segments that are segmented-store-testing friendly.
+Let's begin with some example segments.
+In the screen shot shown below, we have provided some segments that are segmented-store-testing friendly.

 ![Game Manager - Players - Segments - Example Segments](media/tutorials/game-manager-players-segments-example-segments.png)

-For the next image, we will reuse the **Equipment** store created in the [Stores and Sales](stores-and-sales.md) tutorial, and add player segmentation.
+In the next image, we will reuse the **Equipment** store created in the [Stores and Sales](stores-and-sales.md) tutorial, and add player segmentation.

 First, you must create each store separately, and give it an identifiable name.
 Each store should have content that is customized for that segment.